 You might think the idea of a money tree started in ancient times yet all evidence points to it being a rather recent concept.
 Some say that the money tree is a jade plant (Crassula argentea) and that its origin is in China.
-I guess since it’s called jade, it has been associated with China yet there is a problem here since jade plant, like most species in its family (Crassulaceae) of succulents, is native to South Africa.
-The fact that the species name argentea comes from the Latin word for silver, with its leaves circular enough to resemble silver coins, must also have something to do with calling jade plant a money tree.
+I guess since it’s called jade, which describes the color of its leaves, it has been associated with China yet there is a problem here since jade plant, like most species in its family (Crassulaceae) of succulents, is native to South Africa.
+The fact that the species name argentea comes from the Latin word silver, with its leaves circular enough to resemble silver coins, must also have something to do with calling jade plant a money tree.

 Money Tree = Malabar Chestnut

 The money tree promoted in the gift and holiday plant business is Malabar chestnut (Pachira spp).
 It’s name is problematic since Malabar is a coastal area in southwest India whereas the eponymous chestnut is native to swampy habitats from northern Brazil to southern Mexico.

 You can grow this tree outdoors in Southern California in protected locations since it is hardy down to 28 degrees.
 Flowers are fragrant and the large football shaped fruits contain as many as eight chestnut sized seeds that may be eaten raw or roasted.

 Note: A response to the above from Douglas Stringham pointed out that Malabar chestnuts may be toxic.
 Upon reviewing literature on the subject, I learned that the nuts of Pachira aquatica, the species most commonly grown, has white flowers and edible nuts whereas Pachira insignis, with red flowers, produces toxic nuts.